Last updated on May 14th, 2023 at 11:19 am

 The Cyclades islands and their beautiful beaches

 At the southern Aegean and north of Crete, here we have Andros, Santorini, Mykonos, Naxos, Paros, Antiparos, Delos, Ios, Kea, Kimolos, Kythnos, Milos, Amorgos, Anafi, Serifos, Sikinos, Sifnos, Syros, Tinos, Folegandros, and more.
-In these islands there are some of the most famous beaches worldwide and extremely popular among tourists and Greeks.
+On these islands, there are some of the most famous beaches worldwide, and are extremely popular among tourists and Greeks.

 Tip: The oldest European civilizations developed in Cyclades and Crete from 3300 to 1100 BCE, ie 5000 years ago!